Abed-Al/Capstone/README.md

 Frequency = Number of orders based on (InvoiceNo) done by each customer Monetary = The total amount the customer spend during the period of the data png.png ![]()

-2-   Find (Recency_score, Frequency_score, Monetary_score) by apply qcut function (Quantile-based discretization) to RFM data and create score column for each one
+2-   Find (Recency_score, Frequency_score, Monetary_score) by apply qcut function (Quantile-based discretization) to RFM data and create score column for each one.

-3-  Add (RFM_Score) column which is sum of: (Recency_score, Frequency_score, Monetary_score)
+3-  Add (RFM_Score) column which is sum of: (Recency_score, Frequency_score, Monetary_score).

-4-  Add (RFM_segment) column which is show us the combined concatenated score of RFM The score will be between 3 and 15, because:
+4-  Add (RFM_segment) column which is show us the combined concatenated score of RFM.

+The score will be between 3 and 15, because:
 Lowest score is 3 = 1 Recency, 1 Frequency, 1 Monetary
  Highest score is 15 = 5 Recency, 5 Frequency, 5 Monet